 (c) Former registered domestic partners are not eligible dependents upon dissolution or termination of a partnership, even if a court order requires the subscriber to provide health insurance for the former partner.

 (3) Children.
-Children are eligible up to age twenty-six except as described in (i) of this subsection.
+Children are eligible up to the last day of the month in which their twenty-sixth birthday occurred except as described in (i) of this subsection.
 Children are defined as the subscriber's:

 (a) Children as defined in RCW 26.26.101